psujit/customer-management-dashboard/README.md

 - Add New Customer

 ## Configuration
-- Used Prettier for maintaining for
+- Used Prettier for maintaining formatting style of code.

 ## Setup